EthanWolf714/National-Pokedex-Tracker/README.md

-# Hospital-Website
+# Pokedex tracker
-Hospital patient portal sign in webpage, allows users to sign up as a patient and view appointments and prescriptions via a dashboard
+This will be a website that allows user to track there statuses of individual national dexs per game of ther choice.
+The website will use the PokeApi as a backend database to create the dex entries and lists for each region.